 Shoulder bursitis refers to inflammation of the shoulder bursa.
 Bursa are small, fluid-filled sacs that help to cushion movement and prevent friction in the joints.
 Bursa contain a lubricating substance called synovial fluid, which aids in the cushioning effect.
 They are usually present in areas subject to movement, such as between the bones, tendons and muscles near the joints.

-The shoulder contains a large amount of bursa as it is one of the largest joints in the body, which is why it is the area most commonly affected by bursitis.
+The shoulder contains a large amount of bursa as it is one of the largest joints in the body, which is why it is the area most commonly affected by bursitis and that’s why you need a shoulder specialist.
 Symptoms of shoulder bursitis usually include tenderness, pain, heat and swelling.
 Movement may be limited due to stiffness.
 Pain is often worse in the morning or after physical activity.

 Shoulder pain may also be caused by subacromial bursitis, which can occur when shoulder bursa are trapped and compressed between your rotator cuff tendons and bone (acromion) during shoulder movements.
 Depending on the injury, shoulder bursitis treatment is sometimes the best way to experience healing from the injury.